s2lw/Route-Planner/Readme.md

 # Cluster Route Planner

 ## Overview
 This project optimizes routes for visiting infectious disease hospitals in Poland.
 It divides hospitals into 5 clusters and finds optimal routes for each cluster, minimizing the total travel distance for inspections.
+The optimization is based on minimizing the total length of the travel routes.
 All routes start and end at the Ministry of Health in Warsaw.

 ## Features
 - Translating hospital addresses to coordinates